hypertidy/anglr/README.md

 The basic idea is to create "toplogical" objects from a variety of sources including:

--   SpatialPolygons, SpatialLines, SpatialMultipoints
+-   vector Spatial data, from `sp` and family
+-   raster grid data
--   rgl 3D objects
+-   general 3D objects (including `rgl`)
--   trip objects (animal tracking data) and other related "trajectory" data
+-   `trip objects` (animal tracking data) and other related "trajectory" data
--   model structures for spatially explicit ecosystem models --others to come-- see <https://github.com/mdsumner/spbabel>
+-   model structures for spatially explicit ecosystem models
+-   --others to come-- see <https://github.com/mdsumner/spbabel>

 The topology comes from two related aspects.
 The first is decomposing what are usually *paths of coordinates* defining lines or polygons into the more general topological primitives.
 The second is a de-duplication of shared vertices into a single **vertex pool** that is referenced by primitives.
 This is not what is always meant when people say "topology" in a GIS context, but the topic is too complex and fragmented to summarize in brief here.